 Visit the New Students Start Here website for information on the "Steps to Success", the matriculation process require of all new students.

 2. Do I have to see a counselor to register for classes?

 Counselors do not register students for classes or "sign-off" on a student's program.
-You will meet with a counselor during the first semester planning process.
-At that time, the counselor will assist you in selecting classes.
-It is recommended that you consult with a counselor on a regular basis for career counseling and personal counseling as it relates to your academic progress.
+You will meet with a counselor during a New Student Educational Planning workshop.
+At that time, the counselor will assist you in developing an abbreviated 2-semester education plan.
+It is recommended that you consult with a counselor on a regular basis for academic, career, and personal counseling as it relates to your educational progress.

 3. What will a counselor do for me?

-A counselor is there to provide a student with support.
-Since student success is our goal, we meet with you as requested to discuss your career and education path as well as your life goals.
-We will assist you with your career choices.
+A counselor is there to provide a student with advocacy, support, and guidance.
+Since student success is our goal, we meet with you as requested to discuss your career and educational path as well as your life goals.
+We will assist you with researching and identifying possible career and major choices.
 We will facilitate both academic and personal success in students.
-Together you and a counselor may develop a career planning, research career industry, develop an education plan to fit your career path work on semester by semester planning, discuss problems resulting in academic disqualification, probation etc. The counselor can make referrals for additional support services.
-Also, you may discuss with a counselor any personal situation, which may affect your academic progress.
+Together you and a counselor may develop a career plan, research various career industries, develop an education plan to fit your career path, work on a semester by semester plan, and discuss problems resulting in academic probation or disqualification.
+The counselor can make referrals for additional support services.
+Also, you can discuss with a counselor any personal challenges which may affect your academic progress.

-4. How do I get a counseling appointment?
+4. How do I make a counseling appointment?